-29. The SG Sponsor Team for the SFC is the normal point of contact for the SFC in dealing with the SG on the SFC corporate matters.
-The Team, under the direction of the designated Director/Deputy Director, is the primary source of advice to the Scottish Ministers on the discharge of their responsibilities in respect of the SFC and undertakes the responsibilities of the Portfolio Accountable Officer on his or her behalf.
-Specific responsibilities include:

-- discharging sponsorship responsibilities in line with the principles and framework set out in the document 'Strategic Engagement between the Scottish Government and Scotland's NDPBs' and ensuring that sponsorship is suitably flexible, proportionate and responsive to the needs of the Scottish Ministers and the SFC; - ensuring that Ministerial appointments to the SFC's Board are made timeously and, where appropriate, in accordance with the Code of Practice for Ministerial Appointments to Public Bodies in Scotland; - proportionate monitoring of the SFC's activities through an adequate and timely flow of appropriate information, agreed with the SFC, on performance, budgeting, control and risk management including ensuring compliance with this Framework Document; - addressing in a timely manner any significant problems arising in the SFC, alerting the Portfolio Accountable Officer and the responsible Minister(s) where considered appropriate; - ensuring that the objectives of the SFC and the risks to them are properly and appropriately taken into account in the SG's risk assessment and management systems; and - informing the SFC of relevant SG policy and delivery issues in a timely manner.
+- 29. The SG Sponsor team for the SFC is the normal point of contact for the SFC in dealing with the SG on the SFC corporate matters.
+The Sponsor team, under the direction of the designated Director/Deputy Director, is the primary source of advice to the Scottish Ministers on the discharge of their responsibilities in respect of the SFC and undertakes the responsibilities of the Portfolio Accountable Officer on their behalf.
+Specific responsibilities include: - discharging sponsorship responsibilities in line with the principles and framework set out in the document 'Strategic Engagement between the Scottish Government and Scotland's NDPBs' and ensuring that sponsorship is suitably flexible, proportionate and responsive to the needs of the Scottish Ministers and the SFC; - ensuring that Ministerial appointments to the SFC's Board are made timeously, have due regard for protected characteristics under the Equality Act and comply with the Gender Representation on Public Boards Act and Guidance and, where appropriate, in accordance with the Code of Practice for Ministerial Appointments to Public Bodies in Scotland; - proportionate monitoring of the SFC's activities through an adequate and timely flow of appropriate information, agreed with the SFC, on performance, budgeting, control and risk management including ensuring compliance with this Framework Document; - addressing in a timely manner any significant problems and escalating risk arising in the SFC, alerting the Portfolio Accountable Officer and the responsible Minister(s) where considered appropriate; - ensuring that the objectives of the SFC and the risks to them are properly and appropriately taken into account in the SG's risk assessment and management systems; - informing the SFC of relevant SG policy and delivery issues in a timely manner; - engaging wider SG portfolios in relevant discussions on tertiary education, research and innovation that relate to SFC's strategic direction and delivery; and - Communicating appropriately and timeously with the university and college sectors, in partnership with the SFC.